HonakerM/ECSE-4961/project 2/README.md

 ![Performance Results](results/graph.png)

 As you can see in the above graph and table the compression time continously decreases in time upto 4 workers.
 After that the compression time steadly increases.
 This is most likely due to the CPU limited to 4 parrallel operations (one on each core) and anything over 4 starts to incur context switching costs.
-The best worker count is bound to the number of cores avaible to the application.
+The best worker count is bound to the number of CPU cores avaible to the application.
+Another thing to note is that while the startup cost is generallyy static the cleanup time almost trippled between 1 and 15 workers.